+- First assignment due next Monday

+- Shouldn't be too much work

+- All the details at the course site!

+- Submit via Gradescope!

-- First assignment due next Monday - Shouldn't be too much work - All the details at the course site: http://schasins.com/cs294-usable- programming-2020/ - Second assignment due the following Monday (9/14) Will require setting up a Zoom call with someone outside the - course!
-(A target user.) - Encourage you to schedule that for next Wednesday or Thursday • ...and thus encourage you to send the invite today! • We'll discuss this more in the last half hour of class
+- Second assignment due the following Monday Will require setting up a Zoom call with someone outside the

+- course!
+(A target user.)

+- Encourage you to schedule that for next Wednesday or Thursday • ...and thus encourage you to send the invite today!

+- - We'll discuss this more in class